ENOFLAG/writeups/0ctf2019/sanitize.md

 Since we could pick characters to our liking it was enough to pick one unknown character, using $c + "lag" for the unknown string.

-This way it was only needed to generate entries for the ~ 100 Characters, that could end up in the flag using the standard ASCII range.
+This way it was only needed to generate entries ([generator script](gentable_new.py)) for the ~ 100 Characters, that could end up in the flag using the standard ASCII range.

+Generating the same hash for each unknown character against the remote Endpoint, "basically just comparing a whole bunch of output"
+-- we compared it to our locally generated [Rainbow table](table2/table_new2.table) and deduced the flag char by char.

+After about 1 hour of talking to the service our [exploit](exploit2.py) finally spat out the flag:
+_*flag{fr0M_C0vEr4ge_To_Fl4G_And_Enj0Y_0cTF_2Ol9!}*_